Xuaner624/RBF-SAM/README.md

 **NOTE:** Please follow the installation of [OBM](https://github.com/likaiucas/OBM).

-Our experimental environment: `PyTorch 1.13.1, CUDA 11.6, MMDetection 2.3.0`
+Our basic experimental environment: `PyTorch 1.13.1, CUDA 11.6, MMDetection 2.3.0`

 Please refer to the `requirements.txt` file for the running environment of this code.